Why we need better verification for AI-generated code

 The prompt:

 Build a chess tournament scheduling android application, it should have options for adding players and their fide id and their rating, these players should be used for scheduling the tournaments.
-The tournament manager should contain both swiss and round robin system.
+The tournament manager should contain both swiss and round robin system.The Swiss system should follow the FIDE rules in this section https://handbook.fide.com/chapter/C0401202507.
 The UI should be intuitive and easy to use.
 The database is in sqlite.

 The agent produced a complete Android app.
-Room database, Jetpack Compose UI, navigation, player management, pairing engines for Swiss and Round Robin.
+Room database, Jetpack Compose UI, navigation, player management, pairing engines for Swiss and round robin.
 The Swiss engine sorted players by score, paired sequentially within score groups, and assigned colours per pair.

 The code was clean.
 Well-structured.
 Had comments referencing each FIDE rule.
 If I’d created an 8-player tournament and clicked through a couple of rounds, everything would have looked fine.